James Scott (boxer): Later life, death, and legacy

 In 1984, Scott was transferred back to Trenton State Prison, and later to South Woods State Prison.
+After he was no longer fighting, Scott gave few interviews.
+He mentioned to one reporter decades after the end of his career that he was no longer a popular figure in prison, and expressed that he felt he should no longer be incarcerated.

-He was released from prison on parole in 2005 after serving 28 years.
-Scott's parole officer, trying to find a way to fill his time, took Scott to a boxing gym with a youth program.
-There, Scott worked with kids on training and gave tips on boxing to them.
+Scott was released from prison on parole in 2005 after serving 28 years.
+His parole officer, trying to find a way to fill Scott's time, took Scott to a boxing gym with a youth program.
+There, Scott worked with children on training and gave tips on boxing to them.
 He would also travel to watch their matches around the state.
 On November 8, 2012, Scott was inducted in the New Jersey Boxing Hall of Fame.
 President of the Hall of Fame, Henry Hascup, stated that Scott's boxing alone would have qualified him for the Hall of Fame much earlier, but his questionable past made entry difficult.
-Hascup was swayed to make it happen after speaking with the trainers and kids from the boxing gym.
+Hascup was swayed to make it happen after speaking with the trainers and children from the boxing gym.
 In his final years, Scott suffered from dementia and at the end of his life lived in a New Jersey nursing home.
-He died on May 8, 2018 at the age of 70.
+He died on May 8, 2018, at the age of 70.

 According to Hascup, Scott would have been a household name in boxing had he not been in trouble most of his life.
+Brin-Jonathan Butler and Kurt Emhoff of SB Nation expressed the complexities of Scott's legacy by comparing his crime with his boxing, stating, "If a boxer achieves anything approaching artistry in his craft, we must accept that his finest works are canvasses stained with human blood.
+Yet before James Scott offered up his masterpiece against Eddie Gregory in the ring, he also spilled the blood of a dead man, Everett Russ, inside his car."
+Boxing journalist Bernard Fernandez compared Scott to Tony Ayala Jr. and Ike Ibeabuchi as talented boxers who could have achieved more had they properly reformed after past offenses, such as Eddie Gregory, Dwight Braxton, and Bernard Hopkins.
+Murad Muhammad remembered Scott as "a promoter's dream.
+Very articulate.
+Very intelligent.
+And when we talked boxing, you'd have thought you were talking to Muhammad Ali."
 Boxing analyst Steve Farhood has expressed doubt that Scott's story could happen in the modern day.
-"I don’t think people would be as lenient and as understanding," he said.
-"For that matter, I think without the willpower James Scott had maybe none of this would have ever happened maybe it never would have been launched in the first place.
+"I don't think people would be as lenient and as understanding," he said.
+"For that matter, I think without the willpower James Scott had maybe none of this would have ever happened, maybe it never would have been launched in the first place.
 To think of how far this guy took this mission given his circumstances was amazing.
-It throws stereotypes out the window and it’s a lesson I think in understanding the kind of man that is behind bars.
-You just can’t generalize."
+It throws stereotypes out the window and it's a lesson I think in understanding the kind of man that is behind bars.
+You just can't generalize."